cloudfoundry-attic/azurefilebroker/README.md

 - Configurations for Broker
     - listenAddr: host:port to serve service broker API.
 Default value is `0.0.0.0:9000`.
 You must use the environment variable `PORT` if you deploy broker as a Cloud Foundry application.
 Please reference [here](https://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html#PORT).
-    - serviceName: name of the service to register with cloud controller.
+    - serviceName: Name of the service to register with cloud controller.
 Default value is `azuresmbvolume`.
     - serviceID: ID of the service to register with cloud controller.
 Default value is `06948cb0-cad7-4buh-leba-9ed8b5c345a3`.

 - Configurations for database used by Broker
     - dbDriver: [REQUIRED] - Database driver name to use SQL to store broker state.
 Allowed values: `mssql` or `mysql`.
+    - dbCACert: (optional) - Content of CA Cert to verify SSL connection.
-    - dbCACert: [REQUIRED] - For Azure SQL service, you need to specify the hostNameInCertificate to enable TLS encryption.
-For AzureCloud, it is `*.database.windows.net`.
-For mySQL, you need to specify the content of CA Cert to verify SSL connection.
+    - hostNameInCertificate: (optional) - For Azure SQL service or Azure MySQL service, you need to specify one of below values to enable TLS encryption.
+For your certificate, you need to specify the Comman Name (CN) in the server certificate.
+      - For AzureCloud: `*.database.windows.net`
+      - For AzureUSGovernment: `*.database.usgovcloudapi.net`
+      - For AzureChinaCloud: `*.database.chinacloudapi.cn`
+      - For AzureGermanCloud: `*.database.cloudapi.de`
     - cfServiceName: (optional) - For CF pushed apps, the service name in VCAP_SERVICES where we should find database credentials.
-If this option is set, all db parameters will be extracted from the service binding except `dbCACert`.
+If this option is set, all db parameters will be extracted from the service binding except `dbCACert` and `hostNameInCertificate`.
 It must be set to the service name for the database service as seen in `cf marketplace` which you want to bind to this broker.
 In the `manifest.yml`, alias is `DBSERVICENAME` to keep same format as nfsbroker.
     - dbHostname: (optional) - Database hostname when using SQL to store broker state.
     - dbPort: (optional) - Database port when using SQL to store broker state.
     - dbName: (optional) - Database name when using SQL to store broker state.